StarRocks/starrocks/docs/table_design/Data_distribution.md

 #### Random bucketing (since v3.1)

 For data in a partition, StarRocks distributes the data randomly across all buckets, which is not based on specific column values.
-Additionally, there is no need to set bucketing columns during table creation, simplifying the CREATE TABLE statement.
-It is suitable for scenarios with relatively small data sizes and low requirements for query performance.
+This method is suitable for scenarios with small data volumes and low requirements for query performance.
+If you do not set a bucketing method, StarRocks uses random bucketing by default and automatically determines the number of buckets.

-However, note that random bucketing may not be suitable for scenarios that involve queries and aggregations based on specific columns.
-In such cases, hash bucketing may be more appropriate as it can store similar data in the same bucket, facilitating data access and processing.
+However, note that the query performance provided by random bucketing may not be ideal when you query massive amounts of data and frequently use certain columns as conditional columns.
+In this scenario, it is recommended to use [hash bucketing](#hash-bucketing).
+Because only a small number of buckets need to be scanned and computed, significantly improving query performance.

 **Precautions**